 If you can double your typing speed, you’ll get twice as much done in the same amount of time.

-Employers may want to ensure their employees are trained in touch-typing, which boosts productivity.
+Employers should ensure that their employees are trained in touch-typing, as this boosts productivity.

 If you’re an employee, you can learn to type faster to impress your boss or give yourself more time for other things.